 6.2.10 A full copy of the existing document.
 No reformatting is necessary.
 The objective is to have referenced documents available via the web at no cost, so that the study group or working party may proceed with its evaluation.
 Accordingly, if a document to be referenced is available in this manner, it is sufficient for the contributing member to provide its exact location on the web.
 On the other hand, if the document is not available in this manner, a full copy must be provided (in electronic format if permissible by the referenced organization, otherwise in paper format).

 6.3 For normative references only, the study group or working party evaluates the above information and comes to its conclusions based on the usual consensus process.
-The decision of the study group or working party shall be documented using the format in Annex A. This requirement must be completed, at the latest, at the time the Recommendation is determined under the traditional approval process (TAP) or consented under the alternative approval process (AAP).
+The decision of the study group or working party shall be documented using the format in Annex A. This requirement must be completed, at the latest, [normally] two days before the time the Recommendation is proposed for determination under the traditional approval process (TAP) or consent under the alternative approval process (AAP).

-The study group or working party report may simply note that the procedures of Recommendation ITU-T A.5 have been satisfied and provide a pointer to the document where the full details reside.
+If there is consensus, the study group or working party report may simply note that the procedures of Recommendation ITU-T A.5 have been satisfied and provide a pointer to the document where the full details reside.

 6.4 If the study group or working party decides to make the normative reference, it should be introduced with the standard text provided in clause 2 of the "Author's guide for drafting ITU-T Recommendations".